Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 Sexuality and Baby Boomers

-I’m near the end of the Baby Boomer era, and I was brought up that sex was a taboo topic, that ‘good girls don’t ‘do it,’” or at least don’t like to do it . . . and that one loses their sex drive as they age.
+I’m right smack in the middle of the Baby Boomer era, and the messages I heard about sex were that sex was a taboo topic, that ‘good girls don’t ‘do it,’” or at least don’t like to do it . . . and that one loses their sex drive as they age.

 But that’s not been my experience or the experiences of close friends who’ve told me about their intimate experiences . .
-I have several friends who are older Baby Boomers (in their mid- to late-seventies) and they are still sexually active with their intimate partners.
+I have several friends who are older Baby-Boomers & The Silent Generation (1928-1945) (in their mid-to-late-seventies and early-eighties) and they are still sexually active with their intimate partners.

 Because sex is part of being a well-rounded human being, I will discuss the following Sexuality for Baby Boomers (click here first) topics: